MicrosoftDocs/dynamics-365-project-operations/articles/approvals/dev-notes-approvals.md

 ---
-title: Developer Notes for Approvals
+title: Developer notes for Approvals
-description: This topic provides additional deverloper information about working with approvals in Project Operations.
+description: This topic provides additional developer information about working with approvals.
 author: stsporen
 manager: Annbe
-ms.date: 10/05/2020
+ms.date: 11/09/2020
 ms.topic: article
 ms.service: project-operations
 ms.reviewer: kfend
 ms.author: stsporen
 ---

-# Approvals Permission
+# Developer notes for Approvals

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Project Operations includes validation logic that ensures that record transition correctly through the different stages of approval.
-This is to ensure that supporting rows are created in related tables such as journals and actuals.
+Dynamics 365 Project Operations includes validation logic that ensures correct record transition through the approval stages.
+Correct record transitions ensure:

+  - All supporting rows are created in related tables, such as journals and actuals.
-This validation ensures that the Approver is marked as a Project Approver within the Project before proceeding.
+  - The approver is marked as a **Project Approver** in the project before proceeding.